Freedomhan/LearnGit/README.md

-#Creat a new branch in Master branch!
+#Creat a new branch Dev!